Cassie07/Review_Molecular_profile_prediction_GNN/README.md

 Spatially-aware Graph Neural Networks Enable Cross-level Molecular Profile Prediction in Colon Cancer Histopathology: A Retrospective Multicentre Cohort Study, submitted to <i>The LANCET Digital Health</i>.

+Please cite our publication if you use any part of code:

 # Repo Structure

 ```